 Physical Therapy for Scoliosis

-Physical therapy scoliosis specific exercise (PSSE), based on the Schroth Method, is a conservative treatment for scoliosis.
+Physical therapy scoliosis specific exercise (PSSE), is a conservative treatment for scoliosis.
 It uses exercises customized for your child to reduce the symptoms of scoliosis.
 This nonsurgical approach can involve both bracing and physical therapy.
 If a Gillette orthopedic spine specialist recommends a brace for your child, an orthotist who specializes in the spine will evaluate and fit your child for a custom spinal brace.

 As part of your treatment, a Gillette physical therapist trained in the Barcelona Scoliosis Physical Therapy School (BSPTS) Schroth Based Method will evaluate your child and develop an individualized plan using scoliosis-specific exercises.